shortpatti/aboutme/_docs/ux-writing-samples.md

 ##### Rewrite

-By default, the “browser” group syncs automatically between user’s devices allowing users to make changes.
-The “browser” group uses the Sync your Settings option in Settings to sync information such as history and favorites.
+By default, the "browser" group syncs automatically between user's devices allowing users to make changes.
+The "browser" group uses the Sync your Settings option in Settings to sync information such as history and favorites.

 | Setting | Description |
 | ------- | ----------- |